 Government-wide Statements: The statement of net position and the statement of activities display information about the primary government.
 These statements include the financial activities of the overall government.
 Eliminations have been made to minimize the double counting of internal activities.
-These statements distinguish between the governmental and business-type activities of the Town.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.
-Business-type activities are financed in whole or in part by fees charged to external parties.
-The Town of Casar has no business-type activities.